metcalf/saypi/README.md

 # TODOs and Qs
 * Tests for invalid params to say controller
-* Use API client to write sane tests (and unmarshal errors)
+* Use API client to write sane tests
-* Support rendering conversations as text instead of JSON
 * Request IDs in log lines
-* App should implement http.Handler
 * 404 on missing deletions

 ## Boring TODO